-- Provide clarity and consistency of suitable responses. - Minimise disruption to others especially teaching and learning time. - Provide every opportunity for children to correct their own behaviour, make sensible choices and prevent further sanctions being applied. - Allow early involvement of parents, Executive Headteacher, Head of School/LBP, Assistant Head, Inclusion Manager and support agencies. - Do everything reasonably possible to avoid exclusion from school.
+- Provide clarity and consistency of suitable responses. - Minimise disruption to others especially teaching and learning time. - Provide every opportunity for children to correct their own behaviour, make sensible choices and prevent further sanctions being applied. - Allow early involvement of parents, Executive Headteacher, Head of School, Deputy Headteacher/LBP, Inclusion Manager and support agencies. - Do everything reasonably possible to avoid exclusion from school.

 When sanctions are applied, children should be helped to understand why what they have done is not acceptable.
-Express your displeasure with the action and never the child i.e 'That was a silly thing to do because...' and not 'You are a silly boy'.
+Express your displeasure with the action and never the child.